Click to Skip Ahead

 What If My Dog Eats Cat Food?

 Dogs are facultative carnivores, which means they are opportunistic scavengers and can eat a wide range of foods.
 If they were to eat cat food when you weren’t looking, they would be fine.
-Dogs are much less picky about what they eat, which is why they are more likely to seek out the cat’s food, but just like when a cat eats dog food, the nutrient balance that it contains will not be in the correct amounts to produce a healthy dog.
+Dogs are much less picky about what they eat, which is why they are more likely to seek out the cat’s food, but just like when a cat eats dog food, the nutrient balance that it contains will not be in the correct amounts for a dog.
 Cat food is higher in protein and fats compared to dog food, which is why it can cause your dog to have an upset stomach and possibly diarrhea after consuming it, even just once.
 If it becomes a habit, weight gain or pancreatic or kidney problems are possibilities.

 Our Favorite Cat Food